 Finally, your server will need to be able to communicate with you or your customers via the Internet.
 This will use a certain amount of outbound bandwidth (data leaving your server).
 Inbound bandwidth is often free.
 Most IaaS providers will allocate a certain amount of bandwidth for you as part of your purchase.
 The good news is that, once again, the as-a-service component of your infrastructure means that your provider will manage and maintain the network so that your server environment remains accessible.

 5. Other Resources

-The IaaS provider will often have extra features like firewalls and VPN to protect you from malicious Internet traffic as well as a content delivery network (CDN) and load balancer to increase the scalability of your services.
+The IaaS provider will often have extra features like firewalls and VPN to protect you from malicious internet traffic as well as CDN hosting and load balancers to increase the scalability of your services.
 Most reliable IaaS providers either provide these options or have partnerships with firms that do.